Real-time optimal quantum control of mechanical motion at room temperature: Quantum equations of motion

 \subsection{Connection to the stochastic master equation and Kalman filtering}

 Equations (\ref{eq:qle-12}) and (\ref{eq:qle-18}) define a quantum stochastic model of the experimental setup.
 This model also allows us to construct the dynamical equations for the so-called \textit{conditional quantum state} $\hat{\rho}$, which describes the nanosphere's motional state in $z$-direction conditioned on the classical output of the measurement of $y_{\lambda_0}^{\mathrm{out}}$.
-The time evolution of $\hat{\rho}$ is (approximately) given by the Ito stochastic master equation (see, e.g., \cite{Wieseman2010} for an introduction to the formalism)
+The time evolution of $\hat{\rho}$ is (approximately) given by the Ito stochastic master equation (see, e.g., \cite{Wieseman2010} for an introduction to the formalism).
+Assuming $\varphi_{z\lambda_0}=0$:

-where $s_{z\lambda}=-i\sqrt{2\pi K_{zz}^\lambda}(b_z+b_z^\dagger)$ and we assumed $\varphi_{z\lambda_0}=0$.
+where $s_{z\lambda}=-i\sqrt{2\pi K_{zz}^\lambda}(b_z+b_z^\dagger)$.
 The second and third term in (\ref{eq:qle-sme}) describe damping and decoherence effects due to the residual gas, while the fourth term describes diffusion due to the coupling to the electromagnetic field.
-The last term effects conditioning on the homodyne measurement, where $W$ is a Wiener process (with an increment $\dd{W}$) corresponding to the innovation process (denoted as $\epsilon$ in the main text).
+The last term effects conditioning on the homodyne measurement, where $W$ is a classical Wiener process corresponding to the innovation process denoted as $\epsilon$ in the main text.
+We can (formally) write for the Wiener increments $\dd{W}(t)=\epsilon(t)\dd{t}$.

 In deriving this equation, we assumed that the measured mode $h$ couples only weakly to the particle motion in $x$- and $y$-direction and thus neglected measurement terms scaling with $\sqrt{\eta_{x\lambda_0}}$ and $\sqrt{\eta_{y\lambda_0}}$ (which show up as sharp resonances in the measured spectrum, see Figure~1b in main text).
 Also note that this formulation of mechanical damping due to residual gas does not strictly correspond to Brownian motion damping as used above.
 The two formulations are connected by a rotating-wave approximation (see~\cite{gardiner_quantum_2004}), which is a good approximation for oscillators with a high quality factor.